Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Portugal’s world-famous Pena Castle has a good deal of this chaotic feel, with its striking colors and starkly contrasting structures.
 The castle is also decisively exotic, adorned by hints of minarets and Moorish design everywhere.

-All in all, Pena Castle is a visual feast perfect not only for Castlevania players but for any tourist too.
+All in all, this Portuguese gem is a visual feast perfect not only for Castlevania players but for any tourist too.
 I can easily imagine the huge number of selfies taken on its grounds.
 A miniature of it would also look striking, and appropriate, on any gamer’s bookshelf.

 17. Prague Castle, Czech Republic

 Like Budapest Castle, Czech Republic's foremost attraction is on this list for its immense size, its eclectic mix of buildings, and its environs.
-A Castlevania-inspired visiting route could thus begin at Charles Bridge during sundown, leisurely snaking up the hill, before the final nocturnal “fight with Dracula” before the clock tower at St. Vitus Cathedral.
+A Castlevania-inspired visiting route could thus begin at Charles Bridge during sundown, leisurely snaking up the hill, before the final nocturnal “fight with Dracula” in front of the clock tower at St. Vitus Cathedral.

 18. Cochem Castle, Germany

 Cochem Castle is another atmospheric German castle, the aerial look of which immediately tells you why it is perfect for Castlevania players.
-The spires and ramparts, and that forbidding main tower, doesn't everything just scream Castlevania?
+From the spires and ramparts and that forbidding main tower, doesn't everything just scream Castlevania?
 Enough said.

 19. San Marino

-Imagine yourself at the highest ramparts, one foot striding as you face the howling wind.
+Just imagine yourself at the highest ramparts, struggling to put one foot in front of the other as you face the howling wind.
 That's not just Castlevania-ish, that's also heroic.
 And it's an experience all true adventure-gamers should not miss.

 The Spanish capital is famous for its immense royal palace and its many elaborate buildings.
 However, it is on this list not because of any particular castle or structure.
 Instead, the entire downtown of Madrid is a must-visit for any Castlevania fan, thanks to 2014’s Lords of Shadow 2.